In this post we discuss the pillars of a coaching culture, we explore how to launch a coaching programme and give you our ten point plan.

 It would be hard to find an organisation in the world today which does not have some sort of coaching programme in place, whether it involves providing external coaches to staff or training the staff in coaching skills themselves.

 I was fortunate enough to have experience a complete and intrinsic coaching culture when I joined the Virgin group to spend a decade working closely with Sir Richard Branson as a Managing Director of several Virgin companies (see my article https://www.linkedin.com/pulse/sir-richard-bransons-coaching-culture-virgin-carol-wilson/).
 Moving on through several directorships in the corporate entertainment sector, including stints at Warner Bros and Polydor, increased my understanding of a coaching culture through experience of the opposite; and the last 20 years of studying leadership, coaching, working closely with performance coaching creator Sir John Whitmore, and designing coaching culture programmes for large organisations, have led me to identify the following three principles as the pillars of a coaching culture:

-The more you micro-manage your staff, the less they will think for themselves.
-After providing people with a clear strategic plan, training in the necessary skills, and access to the right information, give people as much freedom as possible to decide what needs to be done, and put it into action in whatever way suits them the best.
+The more you micro-manage people, the less they will think for themselves. after providing a clear strategic plan, training in the necessary skills, and access to the right information, give your staff as much freedom as possible to make their own decisions and have control over their are of work.